 Getting your land disturbance permit might seem like a lot of red tape, but it’s a straightforward process when you break it down.
 Following these steps will help you prepare a solid application, avoid common delays, and get your project started on the right foot.
 Think of it as a roadmap to getting that all-important approval from your local building department.

-Step 1: Research your site
+Step 1: Do Your Site Research

 Before you fill out an application, your first move is to do some homework.
 Every county and city has its own rules, and understanding them upfront can save you from headaches and costly changes.
 It’s important to know the specific regulations and requirements for your property’s location.
 Find out the maximum amount of land you can disturb without a permit and what triggers the need for one.
 This initial research helps you plan your project to either stay under the threshold or prepare for the permit process correctly.